monadicsystems/okapi/docs/src/pages/index.md

 ### Parsers

-Okapi provides **parsers** to extract data from or verify properties of HTTP requests.
+Okapi provides **parsers** to extract data from or verify properties of Server requests.
 They all have a return type of `MonadHTTP m => m a`, where `a` is some value.

 Parsers can either **succeed** or **fail**.

-For example, the `methodGET` parser succeeds if the HTTP request has the GET method, otherwise it fails.
+For example, the `methodGET` parser succeeds if the Server request has the GET method, otherwise it fails.

 Parsers in Okapi are analagous to what most other web frameworks would call *routes*, but parsers are more granular and modular.

-There is a category of parsers for each component of an HTTP request:
+There is a category of parsers for each component of an Server request:

 1. Method parsers